Reverse Hoteling: Best Practices for the Hybrid Office

 That said, reverse hoteling demands additional best practices in order to work well.

-FMs and organizations therefore need to offer employees explicit guidelines about how to use their shared desks.
+Facility managers, space designers, and/or decision-makers need to provide employees with explicit guidelines about how to use their shared desks.

 Cleanliness must be paramount

-Some organizations may therefore want to implement some ‘clean desk policies.’
+To deal with these reservations, organizations may want to implement clear ‘clean desk policies.’
 This could include things like banning employees from specific desks if they don’t follow cleanliness guidelines.

 Employees should have precise rules around how to clean and sanitize their workspace at the end of their shift.
 Preferably, they should also be submitting a log update.
 This way, everyone can keep track of if/when their desk was cleaned.